Perth: Arts and entertainment

 Due to Perth's relative isolation from other Australian cities, overseas performing artists sometimes exclude it from their Australian tour schedules.
 This isolation, however, is considered a key factor in the development of a distinct and tight-knit music scene in Perth, with many bands and artists hailing from the city.
 Famous musical performers from Perth include the late AC/DC frontman Bon Scott, whose heritage-listed grave at Fremantle Cemetery is reportedly the most visited grave in Australia.
-Further notable music acts from Perth include The Triffids, The Scientists, The Drones, Tame Impala, Karnivool and Pendulum.
+Further notable music acts from Perth include The Triffids, The Scientists, The Drones, Tame Impala, Karnivool, Spacey Jane, and Pendulum.

 Perth has inspired various artistic and cultural works.
 John Boyle O'Reilly, a Fenian convict transported to Western Australia, published Moondyne in 1879, the most famous early novel about the Swan River Colony.
 Perth is also the setting for various works by novelist Tim Winton, most notably Cloudstreet (1991).
 Songs that refer to the city include "I Love Perth" (1996) by Pavement, "Perth" (2011) by Bon Iver, and "Perth" (2015) by Beirut.
 Films shot or set in Perth include Japanese Story (2003), These Final Hours (2013), Kill Me Three Times (2014) and Paper Planes (2015).
+A dedicated screen production facility, Perth Film Studios, opened in January 2026.

 Tourism and recreation

 The Fremantle West End Heritage area is home to hundreds of Victorian and Edwardian era buildings.

 Tourism is an important part of Perth's economy, with approximately 2.8 million domestic visitors and 0.7 million international visitors in the year ending March 2012.
 Tourist attractions are generally focused around the city centre, Fremantle, the coast and the Swan River.

 In addition to the Perth Cultural Centre, there are dozens of museums across the city.
 The Scitech Discovery Centre in is an interactive science museum, with regularly changing exhibitions on a large range of science and technology-based subjects.
 Scitech also conducts live science demonstration shows and operates the adjacent Horizon planetarium.
-The Western Australian Maritime Museum in Fremantle displays maritime objects from all eras.
+The WA Maritime Museum in Fremantle displays maritime objects from all eras.
 It houses Australia II, the yacht that won the 1983 America's Cup, as well as a former Royal Australian Navy submarine.
 Also in Fremantle is the Army Museum of Western Australia, situated within a historic artillery barracks.
 The museum consists of several galleries that reflect the Army's involvement in Western Australia and the military service of Western Australians.
 The museum holds numerous items of significance, including three Victoria Crosses.
 Aviation history is represented by the Aviation Heritage Museum in Bull Creek, with its significant collection of aircraft, including a Lancaster bomber and a Catalina of the type operated from the Swan River during WWII.